Inflectra/rapise-documentation/docs/Guide/spiratest_integration.md

 ## Viewing the SpiraTest Repository

-If you open up the project in SpiraTest and click on the `Planning > Documents` link, you will be taken to the central document repository that now includes your new Rapise test folders:
+If you open up the project in SpiraTest and click on the `Planning > Documents` link, you will be taken to the central document repository that now includes your new Rapise test folders.
+Rapise tests are saved into `Root Folder > Rapise Tests`.

 ![documents](./img/using_rapise_with_spiratest_guide27.png)